HL7/fhir-saner/input/pagecontent/situational_awareness_measures.md

 on all measured criteria, with each group within the MeasureReport reflecting one of the "subject areas" being measured.

-Unlike a report card, a Measure Report is not necessarily a grade or an evaluation of how well a location is performing its function.
-The number of patients in the hospital due to pandemic is not related to how well the hospital performs, and much more due to other factors, such as the density of the local population, or the implementation of appropriate responses to contain the pandemic that are outside the control of the location that is being measured.
-These MeasureReport resources should be viewed not as a critique of a given facility, rather, as an evaluation of the impact the pandemic is having upon a facility.

 This is unlike typical workflows for clinical quality measurement, where measures are assessed one measure at a time, and is reflected in the current structure of the MeasureReport resource.
 There is some support in the MeasureReport to support composite measures reporting results